WorkestraDocs

 Creating a service area

-Go to /fsm/service-areasNew service area.
+Go to /fsm/service-areas and create a new service area.

 FieldNotes

-Assigning a service area
+Assigning service areas

 Updating zones